sourcegraph/about/blogposts/gophercon-2019-two-go-programs-three-different-profiling-techniques-in-50-minutes.md

 ![Amdahl's law](/images/gophercon2019-amdahls-law.jpg "Amdahl's law")

 For this algorithm - more CPU's - better!
 If we have 1000 cores we can solve each row at the same.
 If we have  1000000 cores - we can compute every pixel in parallel.
 But we spend 50% of writing the image.
-But thats a sequantial operation.
+But that's a sequential operation.

 The speed is limited by serial part of an application that can not be paralleled.